samuelroiz/DA_Heroes_Of_Pymoli/README.md

 ![Player Count](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/player_count.png)

 The total amount of players the server has currently in the game is 576.
+Not enough data to determine if players are joining or leaving the server.

 ![Gender Demographics](https://github.com/samuelroiz/DA_Heroes_Of_Pymoli/blob/main/Images/gender_demographics_updated.png)